 We plan to regionalize the manufacturing and supply chain relating to certain key components of our ECVs, such as vehicle frames and battery packs, in the geographic markets in which our ECVs are sold.
 In the long-term, through our deep supply chain development know-how, we plan to geographically expand our supply chain to support our planned growth.
 More specifically, we intend to establish supply chain relationships in North America and the European Union to support our manufacturing and assembly needs in these markets, thereby reducing the time in transit and potentially the duties associated with importing our components and spare parts from China.
 We believe we can reduce the overall cost of ECV assembly in certain geographical markets by shifting to a "merge in transit" model, whereby component shipments from suppliers, including local market suppliers, are consolidated at our local assembly facilities for final ECV assembly, in contrast with our current model which integrates all components into vehicle kits or fully assembled vehicles in our manufacturing facilities in China or our manufacturing partners' facilities.
-We believe that investing in the regionalization of our manufacturing and supply chain can ultimately provide significant benefits to us and our channel partners.
+We believe that investing in the regionalization of our manufacturing, and supply chain can ultimately provide significant benefits to us and our channel partners.
 We believe sourcing our ECV components and manufacturing, assembling and selling our ECVs regionally can help us reduce costs associated with import/export taxes and shipping, further reducing vehicle production costs.
-In addition, we believe that regionalizing our manufacturing and supply chain will help support and strengthen our brand in the markets in which our ECVs are sold, as our operations become integrated into those markets.
-We believe that our deep supply chain development know-how will provide us significant advantages; however, currently, substantially all of our supply chain experience is limited to China.
-If we are unable to effectively manage the sourcing of our components and the responsiveness of our supply chain
+In addition, we believe that our deep supply chain development know-how will provide us significant advantages; however, currently, substantially all of our supply chain experience is limited to China.
+If we are unable to effectively manage the sourcing of our components and the responsiveness of our supply chain in areas outside of China, our business and results of operations may be harmed.
+It is also likely that in the early stages of our supply chain expansion, we can expect most component sources will be singl